NEWS AND INSIGHTS FROM FINTRX

-Though the concept of impact investing is in no way a new idea, the drastic increase of younger investors inheriting enormous quantities of wealth has catalyzed the demand for ESG alternatives.
-As a result, more and more funds are beginning to tailor their investment strategies to accommodate this increasing demand.
+Though the concept of impact investing is not a new idea, the drastic increase of younger investors inheriting enormous quantities of wealth has catalyzed the demand for ESG alternatives.
+As a result, more and more funds are tailoring their investment strategies to accommodate this increasing demand.

-One could argue that favorable economic conditions have allowed for more investment liberties to be taken and the economic boom of the past decade has incubated the success of impact investments and in fact most industries.
-As the old adage goes, a rising tide lifts all boats.
-It is true that ESG strategies have yet to be tested against a major market correction yet this doesn’t seem to be deterring young, ultra-wealthy individuals from pursuing these opportunities.
-Ultimately, time will tell if impact investing and traditional value investing are directly correlated, mutually exclusive or somewhere in between.
+Perhaps favorable economic conditions have allowed for more investment liberties to be taken and the economic boom of the past decade has incubated the success of impact investments and in fact most industries.
+As the adage goes, a rising tide lifts all boats.
+ESG strategies have yet to be tested against a major market correction yet this doesn’t seem to deter young, ultra-wealthy individuals from pursuing these opportunities.
+Ultimately, time will tell if impact investing and traditional value investing are directly correlated, mutually exclusive, or somewhere in between.

 FINTRX provides comprehensive data intelligence on 850,000+ family office & investment advisor records, each designed to help you identify, access and map the private wealth ecosystem.
 Explore in-depth dossiers on each family office & investment advisor.
 Access AUM, source of wealth, investment criteria, previous investment history, sectors & industries of interest, and advisor growth signals among other key data points.